elastic/ecs/rfcs/text/0009-data_stream-fields.md

-# 0000: Data stream fields
+# 0009: Data stream fields
 <!-- Leave this ID at 0000.
 The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC. -->

 - Stage: **1 (proposal)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date: **TBD** <!-- The ECS team sets this date at merge time.
+- Date: **2020-11-11** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 When introducing the new indexing strategy for Elastic Agent which uses data streams, we found that adding a few [constant_keyword](https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#constant-keyword-field-type) fields corresponding to the central components in the new indexing strategy would be advantageous.

 <!--